Claire Lavogez

-Claire Marie Annie Lavogez (born 18 June 1994) is a French professional footballer who plays as a midfielder for NWSL club Kansas City Current.
+Claire Marie Annie Lavogez (born 18 June 1994) is a French professional footballer who plays as a midfielder for Liga F club Real Sociedad Femenino.

 Club career

 A midfielder, she joined Lyon on a three-year deal in 2015.
-Prior to joining Lyon, she played four seasons with Montpellier and had single season spells with FCF Hénin-Beaumont and US Gravelines Foot.

 On 20 July 2022, NWSL club Kansas City Current announced the signing of Lavogez on a contract until the end of the 2023 season.
+She made her league debut against San Diego Wave on 7 August 2022.
+Lavogez scored her first league goal against North Carolina Courage on 14 August 2022, scoring in the 79th minute.
+On 31 January 2024, she signed a one year extension with the club.
+On 1 August 2024, Lavogez announced her departure from the club.

+On 12 August 2024, Liga F club Real Sociedad Femenino announced that they had signed Lavogez to a contract through the end of the 2024–25 season.

 International career

 With the French under-20 team, Lavogez played in the 2014 FIFA U-20 Women's World Cup and scored a celebrated goal against Costa Rica.
 She ended the tournament with 4 goals in 6 games earning her the 2014 FIFA U-20 Women's World Cup Bronze Ball as the third best player in the tournament.
 Lavogez and France finished in 3rd place, defeating North Korea in the Bronze medal match.
-October 2014 she made her senior France debut in a 2–0 win over Germany.
+She made her made her senior France debut in a 2–0 win over Germany on 25 October 2014.
+Lavogez scored her first international goal against Denmark on 6 March 2015, scoring in the 43rd minute.

-In the 2015 FIFA Women's World Cup quarter-final, substitute Lavogez had her crucial penalty saved by Nadine Angerer in France's penalty shootout defeat by Germany.
+Lavogez was called up to the final 23-player squad on 23 April 2015 for the 2015 FIFA Women's World Cup.
+In the quarter-final, substitute Lavogez had her crucial penalty saved by Nadine Angerer in France's penalty shootout defeat by Germany.
 Lavogez also attracted criticism for a "comically bad" dive during regulation time.

 Lavogez competed for France at the 2016 Summer Olympics.

+Lavogez was called up to the France squad for the UEFA Women's Euro 2017.

+Lavogez was called up to the France squad for the 2017 SheBelieves Cup.
+France won the tournament for the first time.